Court gets recognition, without addressing Australian crowd - WHIZ News

 G’BYE BRYANS

-Bob and Mike Bryan lost a third-round doubles match at the Australian Open, making it the last appearance at Melbourne Park for the American twins who have combined to win six of their 16 doubles majors here.
+Bob and Mike Bryan lost a third-round doubles match at the Australian Open, making it the last appearance at Melbourne Park for the American twins who have combined to win six of their 16 doubles majors at the season’s first Grand Slam tournament.

 The Bryan brothers first played in Australia in 2000, reached their first Australian Open doubles final in 2004, and won the title for the first time two years later.
 In a span of dominance, they reached five consecutive Australian finals — winning four.